e-Spirit/fsxa-pwa/docs/Configuration.md

 ##### `devMode`

 The `DevMode` helps you to quickly build new components or adapt existing ones.

-> TODO: Add screenshots and explain this a little more
+See [Getting Started](getting-started/index.md) for screenshots and more details.

 ##### `defaultLocale`